ad1tyaaa/100days/round-1.md

 **Final Thoughts :** So, first of all, yesterday I didn't study I had to do my packing as I was going for a few days.
 I was coming from one home toanother, so, I can continue studying.
 No, trouble with that this time.
 And, for day before yesterday, well, I fell asleep.
 I didn't sleep properly day before, and so, I ended up sleeping while studying.
 My bad.
 But, I decided to start Maths for DSA from the beginning today.
 And, I could've finished it so early, if not for that dumb glitch.
 C++ error messages are really the worst.
 I managed to fix the code ultimately, but, I still don't understand what that bug was even.
 So, I did finish the lecture, but, I have quite a bit of homework.
 I'm gonna take a break now as phase-I si finally over.
 And, after that I'll start with Pointers.
 I know I have been irregular lately, and, well, It doesn't have a bad reason, I am not feeling really unsatisfied with progress.
 But, yeah I should be more regular, and that is exactly what I'm gonna do.
 But, I think right now I should enjoy the milestone so, I'll be abck in a few days.
 How many days ?
 I'll  decide it later. 😄😂.

 ***See Yaaa!     soon.***

+## day 35 : 07 November 2023

+**Progress :** Started Pinters.
+Watched first video.

+**Final Thoughts :** I am back.
+I took too long.
+I know, I'm sorry.
+I planned to take off 4-5 days.
+Then I kept procrastinating.
+But, I've finally returned.
+I'll try to be regular again.
+Also, I'm thinking, From now, I am gonna try to revise old topics more.
+Like, i think "Binary Search" still is incomplete.
+So, I'm gonna try and find time to do that as well.
+But, today I started Pointers.
+I completed first lecture.
+Tomorrow I'll do second.
+I don't know if I should make some kind of notes for it, I'm already good at pointers, so.
+I think I'll write something.
+See you tomorrow. 🫤